Anders Antonsen: Career

+Antonsen opened the 2025 season by competing in the Malaysia Open.
+As a title holder, he unable to defend his title to last year finalist Shi Yuqi, losing the final match in straight games.
+After several early exits, Antonsen reached his second final in Thailand Open but lost the match against home favourite, Kunlavut Vitidsarn.
+In June, Antonsen beat Shi Yuqi in the semifinals of Indonesia Open and won against Chou Tien Chen again in the final, repeating the feat he did back in 2019.
+Later on the year, Antonsen made the final in Korea Open and won his second title of the year in French Open.

 Personal life

-Antonsen has an older brother, Kasper Antonsen.
-He is a former Danish badminton national player, and has trained with his brother since young.
+Antonsen has an older brother, Kasper Antonsen, who is a Danish former badminton national player, and has trained with his brother since they were young.

 Antonsen co-hosts a podcast together with fellow Danish badminton player Hans-Kristian Vittinghus, called The Badminton Experience, where they cover many different topics on badminton, ranging from players and technical aspects of the game.
 They also host Q&A sessions from time to time, and sometimes, they invite other badminton players to come on the podcasts as guests, to share their experience and answer questions from the hosts.
 Notable players that have been on the podcast include Lee Zii Jia, Greysia Polli, Anthony Sinisuka Ginting and former Danish Men's singles player Peter Gade.

 Besides recording podcast episodes with Vittinghus, Antonsen also has a YouTube channel, where he uploads his vlogs, mainly about his training and tour life on the BWF circuit.
 His YouTube channel has 101,000 subscribers as of July 2022.